Online Placement Exam-Survey-FAQs

 ✓ If you have not studied Chinese, French, German or Spanish, register for course level 1001

-in the respective langue.
-Level 1001 is an elementary level and you would not have
+in the respective language.
+Level 1001 is an elementary level and you do not have

-✓ When registering you’ll need your MU ID number
+✓ Enter your MU ID number starting with 00

-✓ If you don’t have a MU ID number use last name, first name
+✓ If you do not have a MU ID number use last name, first name

 ✓ Complete the brief survey and sample questions